-It's also good for knitters who'd like to add some texture to their work without dealing with tricky cable stitches.
+It's also good for knitters who would like to add some texture to their work without dealing with tricky cable stitches.

-Rows 2, 4, 6 and 8: Purl.
+- Rows 2, 4, 6, 8: Purl.

-Rows 11, 13, 15, 17, and 19: Knit 7. *Move yarn to front of work, slip 5 stitches, move yarn to back, knit 5.
+- Rows 11, 13, 15, 17, 19: Knit 7. *Move yarn to the front of the work, slip 5 stitches, move yarn to back, knit 5.
 Repeat from *, end last repeat with knit 7.

-Rows 12, 14, 16 and 18: Purl.
+- Rows 12, 14, 16, 18: Purl.

-Row 20: Purl 3. *Pick up loose strands with the right-hand needle, slip strands onto left-hand needle and purl together with the next stitch, purl 9.
+- Row 20: Purl 3. *Pick up loose strands with the right-hand needle, slip strands onto left-hand needle and purl together with the next stitch, purl 9.
 Repeat from *, end last repeat with purl 3.

-Repeat these rows for pattern.
+Repeat these rows for the pattern.